ateliedocodigo/py-healthcheck/README.md

 ## Usage

-Here's an example of basic usage:
+Here's an example of basic usage with `Flask`:

 ```python
 from flask import Flask